Brief: A list of 15+ active directory alternatives for organizations, prepared after doing a comprehensive research.

 No doubt in the fact that everyone loves free stuff.
 But you need to figure out which is the best for your organization.

 What technologies exist that are Alternatives to Active Directory?

-Thankfully, many services exists that are very good alternatives to the active directory in which the best are Apache Directory Studio, Open LDAP Admin, Samba, 389 Directory Server, MicroFocus eDirectory, JXplorer, Zentyal, JumpCloud, and many more.
-You’ll get to know more, just continue reading…
+Thankfully, many services exists that are very good alternatives to the active directory in which the popular are Apache Directory Studio, Open LDAP Admin, Samba Active Directory, 389 Directory Server, MicroFocus eDirectory, JXplorer, Zentyal, JumpCloud, and many more.

 Apache Directory Studio

 When it comes to active directory alternatives, Apache Directory Studio comes first in the mind.
 You may have seen this logo…

 It’s an open-source software by the Apache Software Foundation, Apache Directory Studio offers a solution completely written in Java that includes the LDAP V3 certified directory server.

 It is certified by the Open Group n 2006 and also by the Eclipse-based database utilities.
 Apart from LDAP, Apache Directory also supports other codes along with the Kerberos server.